 4. Own the Numbers

 Everyone hates looking at receipts, but you need to create a budget and stick to it.
 It’s not all bad news, though.
 Owning the numbers gives you another chance to be creative.
-Anyone can just plop down $20,000 for that top of the line marble floor, but it takes someone resourceful to find something with the same look and feel for half the cost.
+Anyone can just plop down $20,000 for that top-of-the-line marble floor, but it takes someone resourceful to find something with the same look and feel for half the cost.
 Getting a great deal can feel just as rewarding as creating a beautiful design.

 5. Pay Attention to the Details

 Details matter.
 Having a kitchen that is laid out with the proper work triangle (between the stove, sink, and fridge) is important.
 How comfortable your dining chairs are will impact how much your guests enjoy their dinner.
-The one corner where the wallpaper is peeling will stick in people’s heads and negate the thousands of dollars you spent.
+The one corner where the wallpaper is peeling will stick in people’s minds and negate the thousands of dollars you spent.

 6. Create Interesting Focal Points

-A space should have something that draws the eye and creates a flow.
+A living space should have something that draws the eye and creates a flow.
 People are drawn to fireplaces or dramatic works of art.
 Place them strategically to lead people through your space and draw them to congregate where you want.